opencog/sensory/DesignLearn-A.md

 equations (the solution of which defines geodesics)?
 I don't know.
 Perhaps.
 People already run around claiming that one should maximize free energy (Gibbs free energy) or perhaps the "integrated information";
-all of these ideas imply some kind of differentiable stucture minimized or maximized via some Euler-Lagrange-style differentail or difference eqns.
+all of these ideas imply some kind of differentiable structure minimized or maximized via some Euler-Lagrange-style differentail or difference eqns.
 I don't want to get hung up on the details, but rather the artistic impression: when there is stuff to be minimized and maximzed,